rmsk2/moreorless/readme.md

 - Pressing `F3` resets the view to line one in 80x30 text mode
 - Pressing `q` leaves the program by causing a soft reset
 - Pressing `g` moves you to the line number which was entered after pressing the key
+- Pressing `/` allows you to enter a string to search for in the document.
+If a non empty string is entered `SRCH` is  shown in the status line.
+If an empty string is entered the current search string is deleted.
+In contrast to `less` the search is not started immediately.
+You will have to press `s` or `S` explicitly to search forward or backward in the text file.
+- Pressing `u` unsets or deletes the search string.
+This also makes `SRCH` disappear
+- Pressing `s` searches for the next occurance of the search string when moving towards the end of the document.
+If it is found the line in which it appeared becomes the first line which is displayed.
+While the search is in progress a `*` is shown in the upper left corner of the screen.
+- Pressing `S` searches for the next occurance of the search string when moving towards the start of the document.
+If it is found the line in which it appeared becomes the first line which is displayed.
+While the search is in progress a `*` is shown in the upper left corner of the screen.

 In essence the basic navigation commands work in the same way as in the UNIX `less` utlility.
 `Moreorless` uses a single line feed character as a line delimiter.
 Carriage return characters are